M-o-a-T/moat-kv/docs/source/common_protocol.rst

 =================
-DistKV's protocol
+MoaT-KV's protocol
 =================

-DistKV's native protocol (both client/server and server/server) is based on MsgPack.
+MoaT-KV's native protocol (both client/server and server/server) is based on MsgPack.
 Strings must be valid UTF-8 and are distinct from binary buffers.

 ++++++++++++++++++
 MsgPack Extensions
 ++++++++++++++++++

-DistKV is expected to be a transparent protocol.
+MoaT-KV is expected to be a transparent protocol.
 Unknown extensions must not cause the reader to crash, and should be round-trip-safe: a client which reads an object and modifies attribute A should not modify attribute B even if B contains an element with an unknown extension.